 Winsor & Newton – Permanent Alizarin Crimson

 WN only lists one pigment for this.
 The old version (pre-2022) was PR206, aka Brown Madder.
 The new version, shown above, lists only PR179, aka Perylene Maroon.
-In either case, there is an unlisted pigment: quinacridone pyrrolidone, which doesn’t have a pigment number.
+In either case, there is an unlisted pigment: quinacridone pyrrolidone (PR N/A).
 I’ve heard this pigment is not the most lightfast, so after awhile this may fade.
-Just goes to show the word “permanent” is usually used loosely.
+The word “permanent” is used loosley.

 This is a fairly pretty deep red, but it has a brickish edge to it I don’t love (maybe from the PR179?
 I never tried the PR206 version).
 I prefer the pinker hue of Da Vinci.